 Preheat the oven to 350 degrees.
 If you’re fancy, you can line a cookie sheet with parchment paper.
 (I almost never have parchment paper when I need it, so this step often gets skipped.)

 Wash and dry the kale.
 If you have a salad spinner, more power to you.
-Santa hasn’t brought me one yet, so I usually pat the kale pieces dry between two paper towels.
+If Santa hasn’t brought you one yet, you can just pat the kale pieces dry between two paper towels.

 Place the kale pieces in a single layer on the cookie sheet, and now it’s time for the oil.

 You can either drizzle it, or you can use my new favorite thing, an oil sprayer, which mists the kale nicely and doesn’t leave big puddles.